Jonathan2251/lbd/source/gpu.rst

 Basicly CPU compiler is SISD (Single Instruction Single Data Architecture).
-The multimedia instructions in CPU are small scaled of SIMD (Single Instruction Multiple Data) for 4 or 16 elements while GPU is a large scaled of SIMD processor needing to color millions of pixels of image in few micro seconds.
+The multimedia instructions in CPU are small scaled of SIMD (Single Instruction Multiple Data) for 4 or 16 elements while GPU is a large scaled of SIMD processor coloring millions of pixels of image in few micro seconds.
 Since the 2D or 3D graphic processing provide large opportunity in parallel data processing, GPU hardware usually composed of thousands